Healthplan Spain

 3. You Meet Low-Income Regional Criteria

-Tip: Visit your local centro de salud (health centre) and ask about “acceso sanitario para personas sin recursos.”
+Tip: At your local centro de salud, ask about “acceso sanitario para personas sin recursos.”

 4. You're a Dependent of Someone Eligible